AdiArte96/AdiArte96/README.md

 Hi there! 👋 I'm Aditya

-Pursuing an MBA in Business Analytics at the University of Canada West, I am passionate about data analytics, problem-solving, and full-stack development.
+An MBA graduate in Business Analytics from the University of Canada West, I am passionate about data, problem-solving, and full-stack development.
 With experience in technical support and ASP.NET full-stack development, I aim to transition into a Data Analyst role.

 🔍 Interests